PSquare-Lab/PSquare-Lab.github.io/_pages/people.md

 ---

-**For Prospective Students:** I am currently seeking PhD candidates for Spring 2025 through the Electrical Engineering admission process at IIT Roorkee.
+**For Prospective Students:** I am currently seeking PhD candidates for Autumn Semester 2025 (July Intake) through the Electrical Engineering admission process at IIT Roorkee.
 Please refer to the application guidelines available [here](https://iitr.ac.in/Academics/Admission%20To%20Doctoral%20Programmes.html).

 I encourage applicants with backgrounds in electrical engineering, operations research, and applied machine learning to apply.
 I am particularly interested in students who are eager to develop expertise to address complex challenges in power engineering via $$\large Power+AI$$ route.
 In my experience, it is often more effective to teach the specifics of power engineering to individuals with strong mathematical, computational, or operational research backgrounds than vice versa.

-Please feel free to email me at [here](mailto:pareek@ee.iitr.ac.in) with the subject line “Propective Masters/Doctoral Student Application Spring 2025 - [Your Name]”, including a brief overview of your interests and how you would contribute to our research group.
+Please feel free to email me at [here](mailto:pareek@ee.iitr.ac.in) with the subject line “Propective Masters/Doctoral Student Application Autumn 2025 - [Your Name]”, including a brief overview of your interests and how you would contribute to our research group.
 Try and review a few of the resources given below before writing to me.
 Attach your CV and any other relevant documents.
 If you do not receive a response, please do not hesitate to follow up.

-**Existing IITR UG & PG:** If you are a current IIT Roorkee undergraduate or postgraduate student, write to me [here](mailto:pareek@ee.iitr.ac.in) (Will update office timings soon).
+**Existing IITR UG & PG:** If you are a current IIT Roorkee undergraduate or postgraduate student, write to me [here](mailto:pareek@ee.iitr.ac.in).
+You can also visit me at my office: 214A, East Wing, EE Building, preferably with prior appointment.
 I have exciting opportunities to work on projects related to machine learning and quantum computing applications for power system analysis, optimization and other engineering projects.

 **Some Relevent Resources:**

 - Seminar Series : [enOPTIMAL](https://wdvorkin.github.io/enoptimal/), [DTU PES Summer School](https://www.youtube.com/@dtulecturesonpowerenergysy8133/videos), ...